toxeek/sysadmin-stuff/README.md

 ```

 ## Dependencies
-You will need git installed and ready to clone the repository, and a GNU/Linux system Ubuntu 20.04 at least per using snap for certain packages such as docker and VSCode.
+You will need git installed and ready to clone the repository, and a GNU/Linux system Ubuntu 16.04 at least per using snap for certain packages such as docker and VSCode.

 ## Usage
 When you first clone it, cd into the sysadmin-stuff folder.
 There you will see a sysadminf.cfg file with a key=value format for the sys/devops utils that's to be installed (or not). if the value equals 1, then it will be installed.
 To disable that installation of certain util, in the cfg file make the value  set to =0 instead.
 In the case of Terraform, single quote the version you want installed, make sure you toggle tfevn=1 tho .. as we use tfenv to install and manage terraform version/s we want installed.
-**The tools will be installed as root, so most are available atm only as root** (tbc).

 There are other .cfg files, to install non sys/devops related tools, but it's all explained bellow.